+Say goodbye to harsh chemical and convert to a salt water chlorinator.
 If you have a pool, you know that keeping the water clean and sanitized is important.
-There are a lot of products on the market that can help you with this, but one of the most effective are a salt water chlorinators.
+There are a lot of products on the market that can help you with this, but one of the most effective are a salt water chlorinator.
 In this blog post, we’ll discuss how these devices work and why they’re such an effective way to keep your pool water clean.

-Why use salt water chlorinators for your pool water instead of traditional chlorine tablets
+Why use a salt water chlorinator for your pool water instead of traditional chlorine tablets

 Whether you’re a homeowner with a backyard pool or the manager of an Olympic-sized public swimming pool, one decision you’ll need to make is how you’ll purify your swimming water.
 Traditional chlorine tablets offer many benefits in terms of ease of use and cost effectiveness, but salt water chlorinators may be more formidable for larger pools that require significant doses of chlorine.